ovh/docs/pages/platform/public-cloud/setup_instance_reverse/guide.en-gb.md

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), switch to the `Bare Metal Cloud`{.action} section and click on `IP`{.action} in the left-hand menu.

 In the table on this page, your eligible services will be listed.
-You can filter for your project ID using the drop-down menu under **Services**.
+You can filter for your Public Cloud project ID using the drop-down menu under **Services**.

 ![Reverse DNS](images/reversecp01.png){.thumbnail}

 Click on `...`{.action} in the row of the IP address concerned and select `Modify the reverse`{.action}.

-(You can also edit the reverse path directly via the icon in the "**Reverse DNS**" column of the table.)

 ![Reverse DNS](images/reversecp02.png){.thumbnail}

 In the new window, enter your reverse path and click on `Confirm`{.action}.

+You can also edit the reverse path directly via the icon in the **Reverse DNS** column of the table.

 > [!primary]
 >